 He experienced a second major flare-up about four months later.
 We both agreed that we would just get the problem definitively solved with surgery, and I put him back on the surgical schedule.
 By the time he saw me a week later for his pre-operative appointment, his pain again disappeared.
-This time we both felt that flared pain pathways were the cause.
+This time we both felt that flared pain centra were were the cause.
 He wrote up his story, and we would like to share it with you.

 POSTPONE YOUR BACK SURGERY!